ManagedKube/aws-ssm-interactive-sessions/README.md

 Modules:
 * `ec2-role`

 There is a role that is created that is assigned to an EC2 instance that wants to participate in this setup.
+You can add it as the instance profile.

 This role gives permission for:
 * SSM permissions for the node to be able to send/recieve messsages in the AWS SSM setup